 Is there a fast track to publishing?

-When you live somewhere and lived there for a while, you’ll know that there are shortcuts you can take to potentially avoid traffic.
-I was stuck in traffic at this one particular road leading to a highway but I knew, due to experience, that I could avoid that traffic by taking a different road.
-How is this situation like getting published?
+When you live somewhere for a while, you know there are shortcuts you can take to potentially avoid traffic.
+I was stuck in traffic at this one particular road leading to a highway, but I knew, due to experience, that I could avoid that traffic by taking a different road.

 She realized even when she was working with editors, these editors did not have an “in” on the publishing industry standards.
 She was kept in the dark the whole time for working with people who were not talking to agents on a regular basis.

 Her frustrations mimicked how I would feel driving from Colorado and getting stuck in traffic.
 I might be in that line of bumper to bumper cars all the way up over the hill into the highway, not knowing that everyone else is waiting to get into the highway.
-Because I’m from out of town.
-I don’t know that I have been sitting on the wrong lane.
-I want to go somewhere that does not lead to the highway, yet because of my lack of knowledge of the town, I end up being on the lane that leads to this highway.
+Because I’m from out of town, I don’t know I have been sitting on the wrong lane.
+I want to go somewhere that does not lead to the highway, yet because of my lack of knowledge of the town, I end up on the lane that leads to this highway.

-They’ve been working with people who do not have inside knowledge of the industry and so they have been keeping themselves, unknowingly, from getting on the fast track to publishing.
+They’ve been working with people who do not have inside knowledge of the industry, so they have been preventing themselves from getting on the fast track to publishing.